← Back to blog

 A systematic review[3] in the Journal of Alzheimer's Disease in 2019 analysed 13 longitudinal studies and concluded that the evidence for long-term PM2.5 and NO₂ exposure increasing dementia incidence is consistent across populations and study designs.

-What the numbers mean A 7% increase in dementia risk sounds modest.
-Applied to the 55 million people worldwide currently living with dementia — with projections to triple by 2050 — even a small percentage attributable to modifiable air pollution is an enormous number of people and an enormous cost.
+A 7% increase sounds modest.
+Applied to the 55 million people worldwide currently living with dementia — even a small percentage attributable to modifiable air pollution is an enormous number of people and an enormous cost.

 The evidence on air pollution and brain health is newer and more uncertain than the cardiovascular literature — but it points toward some of the same protective strategies.